 “Starting with the basics is an essential step.
 Build your skills traditionally first before transitioning to digital,” said Gavino.

-It makes sense that every professional artist will recommend that new artists start by first learning how to make illustrations through pen and paper.
+It makes sense that every professional artist will recommend that new artists start by first learning how to make an Illustration art through pen and paper.
 This is very astute advice.
 Learning the fundamentals of illustrations should start by exploring different techniques with a drawing pad and a pencil.

 The difference between an illustrator and a graphic designer is that an illustrator depicts scenes of life by hand; while a graphic designer manipulates the elements and principles of design to make visually compelling content.